1976

 On the 22nd of June,1998, the 106th episode of Detective Conan aired.
 "The Scoop Photograph Murder Case" (スクープ写真殺人事件) The episode was directed by Johei Matsura and written by Junichi Miyashita.

 In this episode, the name "Jetter Mars" would appear on a canned drink in an ad printed on the back of a magazine.
-There's nothing particularly "mars-like" about the can (besides maybe the red, yellow, blue, and light blue coloring) or the magazine.
+There's nothing particularly "mars-like" about the magazine or the can (besides maybe the logo on the can's colors: red, blue, light blue, and tan).
 It just uses the same name.

 1999